 This cake takes ten minutes to whip up and zero ingredients have to be room temperature.
 Yes, you read that right.
 ZERO ingredients have to be any sort of temperature.
 Go wild.
 And even better, you can use any kind of ingredients you have – any oil, any yogurt, any milk.
 This cake is flexible.

 That being said, the ingredients I tend to use for this cake are: full fat Icelandic yogurt, light brown sugar, grapeseed oil, and oat milk.
 But I’m a weirdo and that’s what happens to hang out in my pantry.
 Honestly, I’m just sharing because sometimes this is how people let their freak flag fly in baking.
 This is the chance to get crazy in the kitchen.
-And then let me know how it goes.
+And then let me know how it goes, please!

 Other little details